 DOC Release Dates (State)

-And if the state’s website does not have an online search feature, there will be a phone number to call and find out the release date or other prisoner information.
+If the state’s website does not have an online search feature, there will be a phone number to call and find out the release date or other prisoner information.

 County and City Jail Release Dates